“When we forgive, we get new emotions” - Omni

 But will Acire be able to release what she has packed to reach the mountain's top?

-Emotions can be so hard to handle but even harder to let go of…especially when our feelings are hurt.
-Acire and Omni's journey is here to ready children before, during, & after hurt is felt, teaching them how to question, identify, accept, learn from, and best handle their emotions.
+Acire and Omni's journey is here as a tool before, during, & after hurt is felt, teaching them how to question, identify, accept, learn from, and best handle their emotions.

 Acire’s Journey is: